 The eleven mutations identified at the evolutionarily conserved regions exhibit significant changes at the structural level (Table 1).
 Structure-based mutational analysis by DynaMut and PremPS shows that Arg227His mutation causes a net destabilizing effect on the structure of CLU and concurrent increase in flexibility.
 In the psCLU wild type structure, Arg at 227 position forms weak hydrogen bonds with Arg214 and Ser223.
-Hydrophobic interactions were observed with Leu207, Leu211, Phe218, Arg224, Ile225, Leu229, and Met230 (Figure 5a).
+Hydrophobic interactions were observed with Leu207, Leu211, Phe218, Arg224, Ile225, Leu229, and Met230 .
 The Arg227His mutation led to the loss of the hydrophobic interactions with Leu207, Leu211, and Phe218.
-The loss of a hydrogen bond with Arg214 was also observed (Figure 5b).
+The loss of a hydrogen bond with Arg214 was also observed (Figure 5, Supplementary figure 5).
+While the hydrogen bonds remain constant as the simulation progresses, the protein structures extracted from the MD trajectories indicates additional hydrogen bonds with Arg224, His217, and Glu65.
 It has been reported that psCLU is cleaved between Arg227-Ser228 by a furine-type protein to give rise to the heterodimeric form of CLU (Li et al. 2013; Rodriguez-Rivera et al. 2021).
 A mutation at this protease site may prevent further processing of psCLU, leading to its accumulation in the ER along with activated Bax, thus disrupting the apoptotic pathway (Zhang et al. 2005).

 Six mutations were identified in the functionally conserved regions.
 The Glu45Lys mutation leads to a loss in hydrogen bonds with Asn48 and Arg443, along with a loss of hydrophobic interactions with Glu436 and Gln440.
 The Lys123Thr mutation forms an additional hydrogen bond with Thr120, and loss in hydrophobic interactions with Gly294 and Arg297.
 A loss of hydrogen bonds with Arg282 and Arg286 were observed in the Glu287Lys mutant, with no significant changes in the hydrophobic interactions.
 Furthermore, no significant changes are observed in the Arg324Gln mutation.
 A loss of hydrophobic interaction with Met34 was observed in the Pro428His mutation, with no changes in the hydrogen bonds.
-The Arg443His mutation led to the loss in hydrogen bonds with Glu45 and His446 with the formation of additional hydrophobic interactions with Leu384 and His446 (Supplementary figure 2).
+The Arg443His mutation led to the loss in hydrogen bonds with Glu45 and His446 with the formation of additional hydrophobic interactions with Leu384 and His446 (Supplementary figures 3 and 5).
 All these six mutations led to the disruption of different weak intramolecular interactions and a decrease in protein stability.

 The remaining four mutations were identified in the structurally conserved regions of psCLU.
 The Trp110Cys mutation leads to the loss of a hydrogen bond with Thr88 and a significant loss in hydrophobic interactions due to the absence of the aromatic ring of tryptophan.
 The loss of hydrophobic interactions with Leu331 was observed in the Ile288Val mutant, with no changes in the hydrogen bonds.
 The Phe430Cys mutation shows a significant loss of hydrophobic interactions due to the absence of the aromatic ring of phenylalanine.
 However, no changes in the hydrogen bonds were observed.
-The formation of multiple hydrophobic interactions were observed for the Ala438Thr mutation (Supplementary figure 3).
+The formation of multiple hydrophobic interactions were observed for the Ala438Thr mutation (Supplementary figures 4 and 5).
 It is also interesting to note that the Glu287Lys and Ile288Val mutations are adjacent to each other.
 Both are structurally conserved and show a destabilizing effect on the protein structure.